hastexo/hastexo-xblock/README.md

         save_private_key: true
     ```

+    In addition, if using RDP or VNC you must generate a random password and
+    assign it to the stack user:

+    ```
+    stack_password:
+      type: OS::Heat::RandomString
+      properties:
+        length: 32

+    cloud_config:
+      type: OS::Heat::CloudConfig
+      properties:
+        cloud_config:
+          chpasswd:
+            list:
+              str_replace:
+                template: "user:{password}"
+                params:
+                  "{password}": { get_resource: stack_password }
+    ```

-2. Configure the Heat template to have an instance that is publicly accessible
+3. Configure the Heat template to have an instance that is publicly accessible
    via `floating_ip_address`.

-3. Provide the above two items as outputs, with the following names, verbatim:
+4. Provide the following outputs with these exact names:

     ```
     outputs: